top of page

 The airmen team, for example, repaired a bombed airfield in less than four and a half hours, set up 39 tent structures for incoming airmen barracks in less than two days, and simulated an emergency procurement of $2.1 million worth of contracts.

-Other scenarios included a disaggregated Air Mobility Squadron supporting incoming aircraft; first responders attending to a simulated major accident with injured airmen and fire which the team handled in less than two hours; and deploying a total weight of 1.8 million lbs. of cargo.
+Other scenarios included a disaggregated Air Mobility Squadron supporting incoming aircraft; first responders attending to a simulated major accident with injured airmen and fire, which the team handled in less than two hours; and deploying a total weight of 1.8 million lbs. of cargo.

-Officials said the drills have enabled the airmen to evaluate “their current capabilities and readiness and have made the correct tweaks and adjustments needed for Andersen to be more prepared to execute the pacing OPLAN as well as be the bastion of Americans on American soil here in the Indo-Pacific.”
+Officials said the drills have enabled the airmen to evaluate “their current capabilities and readiness and have made the correct tweaks and adjustments needed for Andersen to be more prepared to execute the pacing OPLAN, as well as be the bastion of Americans on American soil here in the Indo-Pacific.”

 According to a press release from AAFB, more than 180 learning objectives across 27 units and 65 career fields were accomplished during the drills.

-“The entire team used the last two weeks to make significant improvements, not only to their operations but on educating their airmen and preparing them for their roles in the pacing OPLAN,” Palenske said.
+“The entire team used the last two weeks to make significant improvements, not only to their operations but in educating their airmen and preparing them for their roles in the pacing OPLAN,” Palenske said.

 “By taking these challenges head-on, we have made a difference in our readiness,” he added.
 “Best part of my day is getting out and seeing the amazing folks that we have on our team.
 I’m literally amazed by the excellence of the airmen.”